alec25/BIA660/README.md

 ### About

-This is a GitHub repository for data needed for Web Analytics.
+This is a GitHub repository for data and files used in Web Analytics.